 We rely on third parties to conduct our clinical trials, manufacture our product candidates, and perform other services.
-If these parties are not able to successfully perform due to the impact of the COVID-19 pandemic or otherwise, there may be delays in our ability to successfully complete clinical development, obtain regulatory approval or commercialize our product candidates and our business could be substantially harmed.
+If these parties are not able to successfully perform due to the impact of the COVID-19 pandemic or otherwise, there may be delays in our ability to successfully complete clinical development, obtain regulatory approval or commercialize our product candidates, any of which in turn could substantially harm our business.

-We have relied upon and plan to continue to rely upon third-parties such as CROs, hospitals, etc. to conduct, monitor and manage our ongoing clinical programs.
+We have relied and plan to continue to rely upon third-parties such as contract research organizations ("CROs,") and hospitals to conduct, monitor and manage our ongoing clinical programs.
 We rely on these parties for execution of clinical trials and manage and control only some aspects of their activities.
-In addition, third parties may not prioritize Salarius' clinical trials relative to those of other customers due to resource or other constraints as a result of COVID-19.
-Due to the continued impact of COVID-19 pandemic or otherwise, we may experience enrollment at a slower pace at certain of our clinical trial sites than initially anticipated.
+In addition, third parties may not prioritize our clinical trials relative to those of other customers due to resource or other constraints as a result of the COVID-19 pandemic.
+Due to the continued impact of the COVID-19 pandemic or otherwise, we may experience enrollment at a slower pace at certain of our clinical trial sites than initially anticipated.
 Further, our clinical trial sites may be required to suspend enrollment due to travel restrictions, workplace safety concerns, quarantine, facility closures, and other governmental restrictions.
 As a result, results from our clinical trials may be delayed, which in turn would have a material adverse impact on our clinical trial plans and timelines and impair our ability to successfully complete clinical development, obtain regulatory approval, or commercialize our product candidates.
 This in turn would substantially harm our business and operations.

-Salarius expects to rely on third parties to manufacture its clinical product supplies and to produce and process its product candidates, if approved.
-Salarius' commercialization of any of its product candidates could be stopped, delayed or made less profitable if those third parties are unable to provide Salarius with sufficient quantities of drug product, or to do so at acceptable quality levels or prices due to the COVID-19 pandemic or otherwise.
+We expect to rely on third parties to manufacture our clinical product supplies and to produce and process our product candidates, if approved.
+The commercialization of any of our product candidates could be stopped, delayed or made less profitable if those third parties are unable to provide us with sufficient quantities of drug product, or to do so at acceptable quality levels or prices due to the COVID-19 pandemic or otherwise.

-Salarius currently relies on outside vendors to manufacture its clinical supplies of its product candidates and plans to continue relying on third parties to manufacture its product candidates on a commercial scale, if approved.
+We currently rely on outside vendors to manufacture our clinical supplies of our product candidates and plans to continue relying on third parties to manufacture our product candidates on a commercial scale, if approved.
 The COVID-19 pandemic has placed a significant strain on the pharmaceutical industry, manufacturers of clinical supplies, healthcare-related supplies and resources, and the healthcare-related manufacturing sector in general.
-The impact of the COVID-19 pandemic has exacerbated the risks to which Salarius is subject due to its reliance on third-party manufacturers.
-For example, Salarius may be unable to identify manufacturers on acceptable terms or at all or third-party manufacturers may not be able to execute Salarius' manufacturing procedures appropriately or may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply its clinical trials or to successfully produce, store and distribute its products.
+The impact of the COVID-19 pandemic has exacerbated the risks to which we are subject due to its reliance on third-party manufacturers.
+For example, we may be unable to identify manufacturers on acceptable terms or at all or third-party manufacturers may not be able to execute our manufacturing procedures appropriately or may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products.

-Additionally, Salarius' manufacturers may experience manufacturing difficulties due to resource constraints, the impact of the COVID-19 pandemic, or as a result of labor disputes or unstable political environments.
-If Salarius' manufacturers were to encounter any of these difficulties, or otherwise fail to comply with their contractual obligations, Salarius' ability to provide its product candidates to patients in clinical trials would be jeopardized.
-Any delay or interruption in the supply of clinical trial supplies could delay the completion of clinical trials, increase the costs associated with maintaining clinical trial programs and, depending upon the period of delay, require Salarius to commence new clinical trials at additional expense or terminate clinical trials completely.
+Additionally, our manufacturers may experience manufacturing difficulties due to resource constraints, the impact of the COVID-19 pandemic, or as a result of labor disputes or unstable political environments.
+If our manufacturers were to encounter any of these difficulties, or otherwise fail to comply with their contractual obligations, our ability to provide our its product candidates to patients in clinical trials would be jeopardized.
+Any delay or interruption in the supply of clinical trial supplies could delay the completion of clinical trials, increase the costs associated with maintaining clinical trial programs and, depending upon the period of delay, require us to commence new clinical trials at additional expense or terminate clinical trials completely.